Huating, Gansu

 Huating has long been a center of coal mining and porcelain production in Gansu.
-In 2006 it produced over 14 million tons of coal.
+In 2006, it produced over 14 million tons of coal.
 The agriculture output of Huating is centered around walnuts, medicinal plants, in particular Ligusticum striatum, and beef cattle.

-In July 2010 13 people died in Huating County in a landslide triggered by heavy rains.
+In July 2010, 13 people died in Huating County in a landslide triggered by heavy rains.
 Two people survived.

 Administrative divisions

-Huating City is divided to 1 subdistricts, 7 towns, 3 townships and 1 others.
+Huating City is divided to 1 subdistrict, 7 towns, 3 townships and 1 others.